mihirchronicles/mihirchronicles.github.io/content/bookshelf/fooled-by-randomness.md

 - Heuristics:
     - The availability heuristic corresponds to the practice of estimating the frequency of an event according to the ease with which instances of the event can be recalled.
     - The representativeness heuristic is when we gauge the probability that a person belongs to a particular social group by assessing how similar the person’s characteristics are to the “typical” group member’s.
-    - The simulation heuristic: The ease of mentally undoing an event-playing the alternative scenario.
+    - The simulation heuristic: The ease of mentally undoing an event – playing the alternative scenario.
     - The affect heuristic: What emotions are elicited by events determine their probability in your mind.
 - The higher up the corporate ladder, the higher the compensation to the individual.
 This might be justified, as it makes plenty of sense to pay individuals according to their contributions.
 However, and in general, the higher up the corporate ladder, the lower the evidence of such contribution.
 - Repetitiveness is key for the revelation of skills.